 Seminar, two hours per week for 14 weeks, 28 hours in all.

-The student must hand in 2 assignments during the course by set deadlines.
+- The students must hand in 2 assignments during the course by set deadlines.
 Both assignments must be approved by the course teacher for the student to be able to take the exam.

 The final exam is a 4-hour written exam.